 Use a Project Plan Template for Your Next Project

-Table of contents
+Table of Contents

-- Project plan examples
+- Project Planning Prerequisites

 The activities in the initiation phase serve as the foundation for the project plan.
 But if the foundation is weak, then the project plan will be on shaky grounds.
-The project team should complete the following to make sure the project plan stays solid:
+The team involve in the project should complete the following activities to make sure the project plan stays solid:

 - Feasibility study to identify the problem to solve